wx-chevalier/Awesome-Methodologies/ProgrammingLanguage/JavaScript/JavaScript-CheatSheet.md

   012: 3,
   // `π` is a valid identifier; no quotes are needed
   π: Math.PI,
-  // `var` is a valid identifier name (although it’s a reserved word); no quotes are needed
+  // `let` is a valid identifier name (although it’s a reserved word); no quotes are needed
-  var: 4,
+  let: 4,
   // `foo bar` is not a valid identifier name; quotes are required 'foo bar': 5,
   // `foo-bar` is not a valid identifier name; quotes are required